 Figure 16.
 Moment tensor solutions for 17 events with M ≥ 3.5 in the Tahoe/Truckee region.
-Solutions are scaled according to magnitude and numbers are associated with event IDs, Table 2.
+Solutions are scaled according to magnitude and numbers are associated with event IDs, Table 3.
 Quaternary fault and fold database for the United States shown by thin black lines (USGS et al., 2006).
-Dashed black lines references epicenter for some overlapping solutions.
+Dashed black lines reference epicenter for some overlapping solutions.

 Figure 16 shows all moment tensor solutions developed for the Lake Tahoe area since 1994, and Table 3 lists the event parameters.
 Five new solutions for events Mw ≥ 3.5 were determined for 2000-2013.
-Most event listed in Table 3 are from Ichinose et al.
+Most event listeds in Table 3 are from Ichinose et al.

 (2003); also included is the 1966 Mw 5.9 Truckee earthquake (Greensfelder, 1968), the largest historical earthquake in the study area (the short mechanism is from Greensfelder, 1968).
 Events in Table 3, since 2002, have been added to the compilation of Ichinose et al. (2003).
 Not surprisingly, moment tensor solutions are similar to local short-period mechanisms.
-Of the 17 moment tensor solutions, most are strike-slip, consistent with the distribution of short period mechanisms.
-The two largest events, the 1966 Mw 5.9 Truckee and 1994 Mw 5.9 Double Springs Flat earthquakes show NE striking left-lateral strike slip motion based on aftershock studies (Greensfelder, 1968; Ichinose et al, 1988).
+Of the 17 moment tensor solutions, most are strike-slip, which is consistent with the distribution of short period mechanisms.
+The two largest events, the 1966 Mw 5.9 Truckee and 1994 Mw 5.9 Double Springs Flat earthquakes show NE striking, left-lateral, strike-slip motion based on aftershock studies (Greensfelder, 1968; Ichinose et al, 1988).
 Moment tensors and short-period focal mechanisms for the 2008 West Reno, Mogul, earthquake sequence (mainshock Mw 5.0) are being compiled in a separate study.

 We use a subset of first-motion focal mechanisms and moment tensor solutions within and bordering the North Tahoe study area to estimate the local stress field.
-P- and T-axes orientations from the SATSI stress inversion are shown in Figure 17, and are underlain by the 95% confidence limits per axes for each grid point.
-Most grid points north of Lake Tahoe and into the Truckee area illustrate a dominantly strike-slip stress regime.
-To the east and northeast, in and around urban Reno, relatively higher ratios of normal to strike slip mechanisms are present.
+P- and T-axis orientations from the SATSI stress inversion are shown in Figure 17, and are underlain by the 95% confidence limits per axes for each grid point.
+Most grid points north of Lake Tahoe and into the Truckee area are consistent with a dominantly strike-slip stress regime.
+To the east and northeast, in and around urban Reno, relatively higher ratios of normal to strike-slip mechanisms are present.